bisqwit/TinyDeflate/README.md

 * There is no way to prematurely abort decompression, other than by terminating the program (such as with a failing assertion).
 * Slower than your average inflate function.
 The template uses densely bitpacked arrays, which require plenty of bit-shifting operations for every access.
 * The code obviously performs best on 32-bit or 64-bit platforms.
 Platforms where 32-bit entities must be synthesized from a number of 8-bit entities are at a disadvantage.

+## Tuning

+If you can afford more RAM, there are three options in gunzip.hh that you can change:

+* USE_BITARRAY_TEMPORARY_IN_HUFFMAN_CREATION : Change this to false to use additional 12 bytes of memory for a tiny boost in performance.
+* USE_BITARRAY_FOR_LENGTHS : Change this to false to use additional 160 bytes of memory for a significant boost in performance.
+* USE_BITARRAY_FOR_HUFFNODES : Change this to false to use additional 392 bytes of memory for a significant boost in performance.